ubsuny/data-analysis-final20/Orbital_Magnetometer/wiki.md

  # Algorithms

 I pause the discussion of the physics to discuss the three algorithms I employed in order to perform the necessary data analysis.
+The code resides in the `src` folder.
+The first algorithm I employed was a sine function fit.
+It uses a fast-fourier transform on the data to get an initial guess for the function, and then adjusts the fit using `scipy.optimize.curve_fit`.
+It returns a python dictionary containing different attributes of the fitted function.
+The second algorithm is a data smoother.
+It is a simple implementation of a triangular moving average in order to produced the smoothed data.
+It generally functions better than the provided filters in the `scipy.signal` module.
+However, data type errors occasionally prevented full use.
+The final agorithm is one that generally requires well-smoothed data.
+This is the peak finder algorithm.
+Taking advantage of the fact that it will be dealing with nice and smooth data sets, the functionality is relatively simple.
+A massive if statement parses the input; first it identifies all local maxima, and then refines based on the necessary peak width that is given as an input.
+While slightly computatoionally expensive, it allows user selection of a statistically peak width.

+# Data Analysis